parimalnajan/candidates/README.md

   <li>The Names list updates only after a page refresh - after performing add or edit </li>
   <li>Protected routes</li>
   <li> TODO : add in multi-steps - Experience, skills, education in the edit/new form.</li>
+  <li> TODO : Deal with stale state after switching to /new from /edit</li>
   <ul>
     <li>Recently Worked on a similar assignment with multiple steps, can be found at the below links</li>
     <li>https://github1s.com/parimalnajan/cutshort/</li>